 If it were merely a matter of seeing a thin, visible crescent, it would only be on a rare occasion that a difference of opinion would arise (due to weather or other atmospheric conditions, the ability of one’s eyes, or other circumstances).
 Indeed, all of these ancient groups used calculations that came to approximately the same result regarding which days actually represented new moons.
 Why, then, was there a conflict?

 The problem arose for two reasons:

-2. Despite the fact that a crescent might have been visible or at least have mathematically existed, but due to common observational problems or other circumstances, if no witness came forward to testify as to having actually seen the new moon’s crescent, that day was discarded as a New Moon Day.
-At other times, even if all Israel saw the new crescent, yet it was not reported to the Nasi and his court so that they could sanctify it, that day also was not counted as a New Moon Day.
+2. Even though a crescent might have been visible or at least have mathematically existed, due to common observational problems or other circumstances, if no witness came forward to testify as having actually seen the new moon’s crescent, that day was discarded as a New Moon Day.
+At other times, even if all of Israel saw the new crescent, yet it was not reported to the Nasi and his court so that they could sanctify it, that day also was not counted as a New Moon Day.